Creekside-Robotics/Creekside-8775-Robotics-2022-Offseason/README.md

 Documentation for of the important libraries used in this project.
  - [WPILIB Documentation](https://docs.wpilib.org/en/stable/index.html) - This is the FRC provided control system for our robot.
 It is very important to understand how it works both software and hardware.
 Be sure to check out the [Command-Based](https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html) section as that is the system that is used in this project.
  - [PhotonVision](https://docs.photonvision.org/en/latest/) - We use PhotonVision in the project to handle vision processing on our robot.
+ - [JUnit](https://junit.org/junit5/docs/current/user-guide/#overview) - JUnit is the framework that we use to write unit tests in our program.

 ## Running Unit Tests
 Unit tests can be run from the command line by using the gradle test task.\